 - Height requirement: 40 inches

-Disney Raises its Own Bar
+Disney Raises Its Own Bar

 When it debuted at Disneyland in 1987, the original Star Tours was the first major motion simulator attraction at a theme park, and the newfangled virtual reality concept ushered in a new era for park attractions.
 If theme parks are about escaping from the everyday world, motion simulators offer an ideal means of escape.
 Using seats that move in sync with filmed action projected onto a screen, the destinations are only limited by the imagination of the attraction's designers.
 Star Tours was also a bold departure for Disney which, up until that point, had used its own content as the basis for its attractions.

 The impetus for the re-imagined ride dates back to the late 1990s when Episode 1 of the Star Wars prequel trilogy was being filmed.
-According to Tom Fitzgerald, executive vide president and senior creative executive at Walt Disney Imagineering, "George Lucas contacted us and said the pod racing scene in the movie would be perfect for Star Tours."
+According to Tom Fitzgerald, executive vice president and senior creative executive at Walt Disney Imagineering, "George Lucas contacted us and said the pod racing scene in the movie would be perfect for Star Tours."
 Anyone who has seen the movie would agree; the largely point-of-view sequence, with the hover vehicles tearing through a desert course, seems tailor-made for a park ride.
 So what took so long?
 "We needed to raise the bar," says Fitzgerald.
 Thankfully, the bar has indeed been raised.

 3-D Without the Gimmicks